 By using CSS, you can set style sheets separately for different media.
 This gives you greater flexibility in the presentation of your content.

 Content and design for SEO

 CSS allows you to modify the location of content on a page.
 Thus, it is possible to adapt their positioning to appeal to search engines, which focus more on the text at the top of a page.
-But be careful not to exaggerate, we remind you that in 2013 more than ever the content must be designed for the user: placing a text block on the top of each page will certainly be good for robots, but less so for Internet users.
+But be careful not to exaggerate, we remind you that the content must have a Perfectdesign for the user: placing a text block on the top of each page will certainly be good for robots, but less so for Internet users.

 CSS errors to avoid for SEO

 While CSS allows many possibilities, not all of them are good to take (even if they seem tempting) at the risk of harming natural SEO.
 For example, choosing to hide content, for example, is particularly driven out by Google, which could consider the site as SPAM and punish it on its natural SEO.
 Creating a code file full of keywords and making it visible only to search engines is therefore not a good option!